PopHIVE/PopHIVE/README.md

 ## Overview

-Enclosed is the first version of the code used for the second PopHIVE prototype dashboard.
-This repository includes the code for generating the Shiny App, with datasets derived from previous projects by [Professor Dan Weinberger](https://ysph.yale.edu/profile/daniel-weinberger/) and the first prototype codebase [PopHIVE/data-gov](https://github.com/PopHIVE/data-gov). **NOTE:** This code was not used for the final version of the second prototype.
+Enclosed is the first version of the code used for the first PopHIVE prototype dashboard version 1b.
+This repository includes the code for generating the Shiny App, with datasets derived from previous projects by [Professor Dan Weinberger](https://ysph.yale.edu/profile/daniel-weinberger/) and the first prototype codebase with the version 1a dashboard: [PopHIVE/data-gov](https://github.com/PopHIVE/data-gov). **NOTE:** This code was not used for the final version of the prototype.

 This codebase was initially copied from a repository in Professor Weinberger's GitHub.
 In the spring of 2025, the same code was transferred to a repository in the [YSPH Data Science and Data Equity](https://github.com/ysph-dsde) (YSPH-DSDE) (YSPH-DSDE) GitHub Organization for further development.
 For posterity, the early version of this prototype was copied to the [PopHIVE](https://github.com/PopHIVE) GitHub Organization on August 11, 2025.

 At the time of transfer, Professor Weinberger's version was no longer being actively contributed to.
 You can find a copy of the final development version of the second prototype dashboard from YSPH-DSDE's GitHub Organization here: [PopHIVE/DSDE-PopHIVE](https://github.com/PopHIVE/DSDE-PopHIVE).